tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 #### Solutions

-1. <p class="spoiler">Yes, it modifies the global variable counter.</p>
+1. Yes, it modifies the global variable counter.

-2. <p class="spoiler">No, it simply returns a new string and does not modify any external state.</p>
+2. No, it simply returns a new string and does not modify any external state.

-3. <p class="spoiler">Yes, it modifies the input array numbers in place.</p>
+3. Yes, it modifies the input array numbers in place.

-4. <p class="spoiler">Yes, it writes to the console, which is an external action.</p>
+4. Yes, it writes to the console, which is an external action.

-5. <p class="spoiler">No, it returns a new array without modifying the input array.</p>
+5. No, it returns a new array without modifying the input array.

-6. <p class="spoiler">Yes, it relies on and modifies a global seed for random number generation.</p>
+6. Yes, it relies on and modifies a global seed for random number generation.

 ## Functional Patterns